Search via the API

 Simple filter example

-Search only within documents whose metadata author equals SWIS:
+Search only within documents where the metadata author is equal to SWIS:

 Filter example with list values